The Top 10 SaaS Metrics of 2021 with Benchmarks

 And how would you know if you’re on track if you have no industry data to compare your metrics against?

-Fear not, because I’m going to take you through the most important SaaS metrics tracked by industry professionals and experts in 2021, along with corresponding benchmarks.
+Fear not, because we’re going to take you through the most important SaaS metrics tracked by industry professionals and experts in 2024, along with corresponding benchmarks.
 This will be a roundup of the greatest hits, but in-depth analyses on any of the metrics you see here are available in the Metric Stack Newsletter.

-Net Revenue Retention Rate (NRR Rate) isn’t called the top metric of 2021 for no reason.
+Net Revenue Retention Rate (NRR Rate) isn’t called the top SaaS metric of 2024 for no reason.
 It’s hard to grow your business with the constant outflow of customers.
 And often, low retention rates are merely a symptom of poor customer fit or customer experience.

 Net Revenue Retention = [Revenue Retention (RR) beginning of period + expansion RR during period - downgraded RR during period - cancelled RR during period] / (RR beginning of period)